Multi-label Node Classification On Graph-Structured Data: Experiments

 \section{Experiments}

-We perform a large-scale empirical study comparing $10$ methods over $7$ real-world multi-label datasets and $2$ sets of synthetic datasets with varying homophily and feature quality.
+From our dataset analysis in the previous sections we observe that, unlike commonly used multi-class datasets, multi-label datasets usually have low label homophily and a more varied cross-class neighborhood similarity.
+Moreover, similar to the case of multi-class datasets, node features might not always be available (as in \blog) or might be noisy.
+In this section, we perform a large-scale empirical study comparing $8$ methods over $7$ real-world multi-label datasets and $2$ sets of synthetic datasets with varying homophily and feature quality.
 Our experiments are designed to reveal and understand (i) properties of datasets that favor certain methods over others and (ii) the effect of varying feature quality and label homophily on method performance.
-The training and hyperparameter settings for each model are summarized in the Appendix \ref{hyperpara} in tables \ref{Tab:hyper_mlp_gnn}, \ref{Tab:hyper_lflf}, and \ref{Tab:hyper_dw}.
-Our code is available at \url{https://anonymous.4open.science/r/LFLF-5D8C/}
+The training and hyperparameter settings for each model are summarized in the Appendix \ref{hyperpara} in tables \ref{Tab:hyper_mlp_gnn} and \ref{Tab:hyper_dw}.
+Our code is available at \url{https://github.com/Tianqi-py/MLGNC}.

 \textbf{Datasets.} We employ $7$ real-world datasets including \blog, \yelp, \ogb, \dblp, \pcg, \humloc, \eukloc, and $2$ sets of synthetic datasets with varying homophily and feature quality.
 These datasets are already described in Section \ref{Datasets}.
 For all datasets except \ogb, \humloc, and \eukloc we generate $3$ random training, validation, and test splits with $60$\%, $20$\%, and $20$\% of the data.
 For \ogb, \humloc, and \eukloc we follow the predefined data splits from \citep{hu2020ogb}, \citep{shen2007hum} and \citep{chou2007euk} respectively.
 As \blog has no given node features, we use an identity matrix as the input feature matrix.